How Long Should Tax Records Be Kept? A Guide to Compliance and Efficient Record-Keeping

 Handling both digital records and paper records forms part of our daily work.
 We ensure compliance with HMRC regulations by keeping client accounts up-to-date.
 This involves managing everything from petty cash receipts to large-scale transaction reports.

-Accountants play a crucial role in maintaining these records accurately to avoid any issues with tax authorities or during audits.
+Accountants play a crucial role in maintaining these records accurately to avoid any issues with tax authorities or during investigations.

 Essential Tax Records and Invoices